Retinol in K-Beauty

 Finally, retinol and eczema are not friends.
 If you have eczema or dermatitis, it is best to avoid using retinols.
 Instead, opt for gentler ingredients, which we'll discuss below.

-In addition to all of those mentioned above, the main reason that Koreans haven't embraced retinols is because K-Beauty focusses on a gentler approach to skin care.
+In addition to all of those side effects mentioned above, the main reason that Koreans haven't embraced retinols is because K-Beauty focusses on a gentler approach to skin care.

 Koreans take a preventative approach to skin care from an early age.
 They view ingredients like retinol as ‘harsher’ and therefore a ‘last resort option’ against anti-ageing.